 Affiliate and Referral links are used below to promote products I love and recommend.
 I receive a commission on any purchases made through these links.
 Please see my disclosure policy for more details.

-Do you have a toddler or preschool age child and are they learning their pre-writing lines?
+Do you have a toddler or preschool-age child and are they learning their pre-writing lines?
 Not even sure what pre-writing lines are?
-Today I wanted to share some fun and hand-on ways to practice pre-writing lines for your preschoolers.
+Today I wanted to share some fun and hands-on ways to practice pre-writing lines for your preschoolers.

 What are Pre-Writing Lines?

 Pre-writing lines are lines and shapes that toddlers and preschoolers learn in a developmental sequence that help them to form letters later on for handwriting.
 Lines down, across, cross shapes, circles, squares, and diagonal lines are all considered pre-writing lines.

 If you have been on Pinterest you have probably seen many pre-writing line pages to use with a pencil or crayon.
 However, using other ways to practice pre-writing shapes is important for fine motor strengthening and also double as a great sensory experience for your child.
 The more ways they can explore and feel the shapes and lines for pre-writing, the more it will stick with them as they learn their letters for handwriting.

 10 Hands-On Ways to Practice Pre-Writing Lines